spectrocloud/librarium/docs/docs-content/palette-cli/commands/login.md

 ---

-The `login` subcommand authenticates the Palette CLI with Palette.
-The `login` subcommand can be used in interactive mode, which prompts you for required values.
-Or, you can use flags to provide the subcommand with all the required values such as the API key, the organization ID, and the Palette URL.
+The `login` command authenticates the Palette CLI with Palette.
+The `login` command can be used in interactive mode, which prompts you for required values.
+Or, you can use flags to provide the command with all the required values such as the API key, the organization ID, and the Palette URL.

   <br />